Pope returns to form as England make Sri Lanka struggle in third Test | Flashscore.com

 Root was fresh from two hundreds in a 190-run win at Lord's where he set a new England record of 34 Test centuries.

-England, who swept the West Indies 3-0 earlier this season are chasing their first home Test campaign clean sweep since 2004, when Michael Vaughan oversaw seven successive wins.
+England, who swept the West Indies 3-0 earlier this season, are chasing their first home Test campaign clean sweep since 2004 when Vaughan oversaw seven successive wins.

 Duckett was soon into his stride, with the left-hander cover-driving fours off successive Milan Rathnayake deliveries.